 Evidence submitted to the lab for analysis is normally transferred to their custody by a property custodian.
 All evidence submitted to the laboratory will be accompanied by the corresponding physical examination request form.
-The investigating police officer may be required to hand deliver evidence to the lab or other crime labs under special circumstances to include:
+An officer may be required to escort the property technician and evidence to the lab when transporting:

-- Loaded firearms
+- Firearms

 - Large quantities of controlled substances

 - Large quantities of money

-- Bulk items

 - Other evidence of a sensitive nature